network4dev/n4d/docs/networking/ip4.rst

 The main drawbacks of this solution are scalability and manageability.
 A network with 10,000 hosts would require 10,000 dedicated addresses with no sharing, which limits scale.
-Managing all these NAT statements, though made massively simpler with modern network automation, is still burdensome as someone must still maintain the mapping source of truth.
+Managing all these NAT statements, made massively simpler with modern network automation, is still burdensome as someone must still maintain the mapping source of truth.